AbhilashTUofficial/java-programming/README.md

 # Early days with java
-<<<<<<< HEAD

 I learned java when i'm 18 years old.
 I was truly amazed by it's power and speed.
 After my learning c++ i learned python, but i don't like python too much because of it's less speed and less complexity, yeah it's odd i like more complexity rather than easy once because it's force me to hit my limit.
 It was the time of COVID-19 pandemic, i requested to once of my collage computer science teacher to give me a project, and she told me to build an app, it was that magical momment.
 I forced my self to learn java.
-At the beginning it was hard to me, to learn an completly complex new language, but i eventually fall in love with java. and now i like java more than any language.
+At the beginning it was hard for me, to learn an completly complex new language, but i eventually fall in love with java. and now i like java more than any language.